atlassian-labs/Earl/Readme.md

 ![Earl in action](screenshots/earl.png)

 ## Building and Running

-You can find earl in the [downloads section](https://bitbucket.org/mikhail_atlassian/earl/downloads/).
-Grab the jar file and run it.

 Earl is written in Kotlin, and uses JavaFX and SpringBoot while targeting Java11.
 To run Earl, install [JDK11](https://adoptopenjdk.net/) and set your JAVA_HOME to point to it.
 Then run the project with the gradle command